Minnesota Timberwolves: 2018: The arrival of Jimmy Butler and the return to the playoffs

 On July 1, 2022, the Timberwolves traded Malik Beasley, Patrick Beverley, Jarred Vanderbilt, Leandro Bolmaro, and 2022 22nd pick Walker Kessler and 4 future first round draft picks for 3x NBA DPOY Rudy Gobert from the Utah Jazz.

+2022–present: The Anthony Edwards era and new ownership

-2022–23: rise of Anthony Edwards and arrival of Rudy Gobert
+2022–23: Rise of Anthony Edwards and arrival of Rudy Gobert

 The Timberwolves began the 2022–23 season with high expectations following the Gobert trade.
 They were dealt a blow on November 28, 2022, when Karl-Anthony Towns suffered a severe calf strain that cost him 52 games.
 The injury pushed Anthony Edwards into a leadership role, with the first-time All-Star guiding the team to a 42–40 finish and a play-in tournament berth.
 After falling to the Los Angeles Lakers in the first game, the Timberwolves secured the 8th seed with a 25-point win over the Oklahoma City Thunder.
 They went on to lose to the first seed (and eventual NBA champion), the Denver Nuggets, in the first round in five games.